perfectsense/gyro-ssh-plugin/README.md

 There are 3 commands that you have access to:

- - list: Lists all the virtual machines that are available in your project.
+* list - Lists all the virtual machines that are available in your project.

- - ssh: Allows you to ssh into a virtual machine, without prior knowledge of the ip of the machine.
+* ssh - Allows you to ssh into a virtual machine, without prior knowledge of the ip of the machine.

- - tunnel: Allows you to tunnel into a virtual machine, without prior knowledge of the ip of the machine.
+* tunnel - Allows you to tunnel into a virtual machine, without prior knowledge of the ip of the machine.

 If the virtual machine is behind a private network and, the jump-host is configured, then ssh/tunnel wil automatically use one of the jump hosts specified to provide you access to that virtual machine.